DI & IoC in Go - How and Why

 https://github.com/cvilsmeier/monibot-go

 Subscribe to our newsletter.
 We will keep you informed about updates and news, approx. once per month.
-Do not worry, you can cancel at any time.
+Do not worry, you can unsubscribe at any time.